 Preparing for COUNTER Release 5 Compliance

 This document page is especially aimed at Content Providers (publishers and vendors) preparing to comply with the COUNTER Code of Practice.
+You can also download the PDF.

 The COUNTER Code of Practice is the technical specification for counting and reporting the usage of electronic resources.
 Compliance with the Code of Practice ensures that your customers receive credible, consistent and comparable usage statistics.
 It also means that library electronic resource management services and library consortia can easily harvest your usage reports on behalf of their customers or members.